 Ocean by Ann Lauterbach.

 A Voice from the Nile by James Thomson [B.V.].

 Two poems from the hôpital Broussais by Paul Verlaine.

-Signals by Michelene Wandor.
+Signals and two new poems by Michelene Wandor.

 Screeds 1 by Stephen Wiest.